wwoods/job_stream/README.md

 Recent Changelog
 ----------------
+* 2014-6-13 - Finalized checkpoint code for initial release.
+A slew of new tests.
 * 2014-4-24 - Fixed up shared_ptr serialization.
 Fixed synchronization issue
   in reduction rings.
 * 2014-2-19 - Added Frame specialization of Reducer.
 Expects a different first work than subsequent.
 Usage pattern is to do some initialization work and then recur() additional work as needed.
 * 2014-2-12 - Serialization is now via pointer, and supports polymorphic classes completely unambiguously via dynamic_cast and job_stream::serialization::registerType.
 User cpu % updated to be in terms of user time (quality measure) for each processor, and cumulative CPUs for cumulative time.
 * 2014-2-5 - In terms of user ticks / wall clock ms, less_serialization is on
   par with master (3416 vs 3393 ticks / ms, 5% error), in addition
   to all of the other fixes that branch has.
 Merged in.
 * 2014-2-4 - Got rid of needed istream specialization; use an if and a runtime\_exception.
 * 2014-2-4 - handleWork, handleAdd, and handleJoin all changed to take a unique\_ptr rather than references.
 This allows preventing more memory allocations and copies.
 Default implementation with += removed.